An authentic Greek chicken marinade flavors boneless grilled chicken thighs. Then they are unapologetically smothered with ladolemono sauce.

-Besides oregano (using dried is typical) the marinade includes the usual suspects of Greek cooking – extra virgin olive oil, garlic and lemon juice.
+Besides oregano (using dried is typical) the marinade ingredients include the usual suspects of Greek cooking – extra virgin olive oil, fresh garlic and lemon juice.

 To further the savory dimension and add a bit of sweetness an onion is grated to form the base.
 Not only does it coat the chicken thighs better when semi-liquified but when grilled it caramelizes and creates a different dimension of surface flavor.

 NOTE: Greek oregano is a member of the mint family (Lamiaceae) and has a distinctly robust savory flavor.
 Do not substitute it with Mexican oregano in this marinade recipe if you want to stay the course with authentic Greek flavor.
 Mexican oregano which is from the verbena family (Verbenaceae) has a more citrusy and mildly licorice flavor.
 The two are not perfect susbstitutes for each other.

 Make the Greek Chicken Marinade Recipe & Grill